KmWahba808/AZ-900/README.md

 ---

-### 25. "When you need to delegate permissions to several Azure virtual machines simultaneously, you must deploy the Azure virtual machines <u>to the same Azure region</u>."
+### 25. "When you need to delegate permissions to several Azure virtual machines simultaneously, you must deploy the Azure virtual machines <ins>to the same Azure region</ins>."
 Is the underlined portion correct?

 - [ ] A. No change is needed
 - [ ] B. by using the same Azure Resource Manager template